 It’s the end of August.
-You haven’t even hung up your swim suit yet, but for those of you throwing a holiday party in 2016, now’s the time to start planning if you want to be able to book the best venues and entertainment.
+You haven’t even hung up your swim suit yet, but for those of you throwing a holiday party in 2016, now’s the time to start planning if you want to be able to book the best venues and best entertainment.
 To make your party pop, you’ll want to start with a great theme.
 Whether you’re planning a big corporate event or a smaller party for friends and family, here are some cool theme ideas to make your party one to remember.

 Give & Take

 Want a theme idea for your holiday party that will please just about everybody?
 Try combining an indulgent party theme with a charitable giving approach.
 Best held at a larger venue, start by organizing a division in your party space.
 One section will be the “Giving” area and the other the “Take.”

 In the Giving area, set up stations for party goers to participate in small service projects.
 These might include a space where people can compose and decorate cards to send to troops stationed overseas.
 (Check out the Operation Gratitude website to find out how to get the cards delivered.)
 Another station might feature toiletries and small gifts to be stuffed into stockings and donated to a local homeless shelter.
 You might also set up a holiday cookie decorating table where guests can make cookies to take home and deliver to their neighbors for a very personal kind of giving.
 (Be sure to provide packaging supplies such as festive boxes or paper plates and foil.)